KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

 #### Number of collisions at same location that resulted in at least 1 injury

-Now let's look at where the instances happen, that results in one or more injuries.
+Now let's look at where the instances happen, which results in one or more injuries.
 Once again, you can use the buttons to display the map for each weather type.
-The map is a Bubble-plot, with the same functions as earlier.
+The maps are Bubble-plots, with the same functions as earlier.

 <div class="button-container">
   <button class="tab" onclick="openMap(event, 'injury_events_bubblemap_normal_weather', '/assets/html/injury_events_bubblemap_normal_weather.html')">Normal Weather</button>